Whateverimann/CoffeShopCart/README.md

 ![app screenshot](./image/CoffeShopCart.png)

-# CoffeShopCart
+# CoffeeShopCart

 Simple shop cart app created with React, Redux and Ant Design.

 ## General Info

 I created this app to practise React and Redux.
-You can add random coffe to cart then fill form and order it.
+You can add random coffee to cart then fill form and order it.
 Have fun :)

 ### Technologies